LinkTed/doh-client/README.md

 link.ted@mailbox.org
 Open a local UDP (DNS) port and forward DNS queries to a remote HTTP/2.0 server.
 By default, the client will connect to the Cloudflare DNS service.
+This binary uses the env\_logger as logger implementations.
+See https://github.com/sebasmagri/env\_logger/

 USAGE:
     doh-client [FLAGS] [OPTIONS] <CAFILE>